mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 Before you can deploy your app, you will need to create a deployment package.
 Ensure that you have committed the version of the app you want to deploy before continuing.

 {{% alert color="warning" %}}
-There is a limit of 200MB on the size of a deployment package which can be deployed on the Tencent Cloud.
+There is a limit of 200 MB on the size of a deployment package which can be deployed on the Tencent Cloud.
 {{% /alert %}}

 1. On the **Environments** page for your app in the Developer Portal, click **Create Package**.